Alpana-data/Logistics-Optimization-for-Delivery-Routes-SQL/README.md

 --> They should be taught time management by familiarising them with routes and not rotating routes for agents.

 --> Increase knowledge transfer programs by pairing top performers with bottom performers.

-# Files included

-Dataset - Dataset in .csv

-PPT of Project - Powerpoint Presentation for the insights recommendations

-SQL Script file - Approach sheet in SQL Script